 I’ve had many jobs in my life, but being a homemaker has been the most challenging as well as the most rewarding career ever.

 One thing I’ve learned is that having an orderly home doesn’t just happen.
 It takes a lot of planning and intentionality.
 A schedule helps me with that.

 For me, it helps to have a daily schedule to follow.
 This helps me to be intentional with my days rather than just drifting through life.

-Just because I advocate the use of a schedule, that doesn’t mean that I follow my schedule perfectly.
+And just because I advocate the use of a schedule or routine, that doesn’t mean that I follow my schedule perfectly.
 I never do.
 Things come up, kids get sick, life happens.